Code-Tap/raspberrypi-curriculum/en-GB/getting-started/index.md

 + Optionally, connect headphones or speakers to the Audio Jack.

-+ Optionally, connect an ethernet cable from an ethernet socket to the ethernet port on the Raspberry Pi.
++ Optionally, to connect to the internet, connect an ethernet cable from an ethernet socket to the ethernet port on the Raspberry Pi.

 + Notice that the micro USB power port is has a longer flat side on top.